ivmarkp/Shogun-Wiki/Google-Summer-of-Code-2016-Projects.md

 # Google Summer of Code 2016

+Thanks everyone for a great summer.
+See the [follow up blog posts](GSoC-follow-up-blog-posts) for how it went.

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it (exceptions allowed).
 We also want to recruit new *long-term* developers.